-They also made a movie of "The Quiet American".
+They also made a movie of Greene’s novel, "The Quiet American."
 It starred Michael Caine.
 The love interest was Asian.
 It was set in Vietnam during the early 1950s, when the French were getting their asses kicked.

-When I was younger — and, if possible, angrier — I used to say, “If people in the State Department had read this book in the early 1960s, we would never have sent troops to Vietnam.”
+When I was younger, I used to say, “If people in the State Department had read this book in the early 1960s, we would never have sent troops to Vietnam.”
 (In fact, I’ve since learned, many did.
 They just thought the lessons of colonial war didn’t apply to the United States.)
-Reading it now, someone will surely think this novel contains the lesson of Iraq as well — namely, that when you’re in a war zone, the biggest achievement of good intentions mixed with situational ignorance is to get a lot of innocent people killed.
+Reading it now, some will surely think this novel contains the lesson of Iraq as well — namely, that when you’re in a war zone, the biggest achievement of good intentions mixed with situational ignorance is to get a lot of innocent people killed.